lrast/reference-organizer/readme.md

     - new author tables
 - improve database migrations
 - move sorting into the table itself
-- clean up comments API and code.
-    * do I want multiple comments?
-Or is one enough?
 - clean up unpackGQL
 - handle duplicates
 - debounce things that are slow moving